sruan2/QuizBot/SQL_query/README.md

 To calculate the app usage time, please go to 'score_calculator/app_user_data'.

-# for the quizbot app usage time of the specified user.
+# for the user data analysis of the quizbot app.
 python quizbot_user_data.py Firstname Lastname

-# for the flashcard app usage time of the specified user.
+# for the user data analysis of the flashcards app.
 python flashcard_user_data.py Firstname Lastname

 ```